samiralam/rules-compendium/docs/dmg/6-cosmology/index.md

 Worlds of the Material Plane are infinitely diverse, but it was not always so.
 Some legends speak of a primordial state, a single reality called the [First World](/sources/dnd/dmg-2024/lore-glossary#FirstWorldThe), where many of the peoples and monsters that inhabit the worlds on the Material Plane originated.
 After the First World was shattered by a great cataclysm, the many worlds were formed like reflections or (in some cases) distortions of that original reality.

 Some myths describe a great tree that grew on the First World at the dawn of time.
-Planted and tended by the god Corellon, this tree was a seedling of Yggdrasil, the World Tree that connects all the Outer Planes (see “[Traveling the Outer Planes](#TravelingtheOuterPlanes)” earlier in this chapter).
+Planted and tended by the god Corellon, this tree was a seedling of Yggdrasil, the World Tree that connects all the Outer Planes (see "[Traveling the Outer Planes](#TravelingtheOuterPlanes)" earlier in this chapter).
 When the First World was destroyed, seeds from this great tree scattered into the void of the Material Plane.
 Legends say that these seeds sprouted and formed worlds of their own—all the myriad worlds that now constitute the Material Plane.

 The most widely known worlds are the ones that have been published as official campaign settings for the D&D game over the years, many of which are shown on the [D&D Settings table](/sources/dnd/dmg-2024/creating-campaigns#DDSettings) in [chapter 5](/sources/dnd/dmg-2024/creating-campaigns).
 If your campaign takes place in one of these settings, your version of it can diverge wildly from what’s in print.